-For The Three Months Ended And As Of March 31, 2013 For The Year Ended And As Of December 31, 2012 Accrued warranty balance-beginning of the period 2,309 2,582 Warranty costs incurred (759) (2,669) Provision for warranty 674 2,639 Changes in prior period estimates 60 (243) Accrued warranty balance-end of the period 2,284 2,309
+For The Six Months Ended

+June 30, 2013 June 30, 2012

+Accrued warranty balance-beginning of the period 2,309 2,582

+Warranty costs incurred (1,744) (1,141)

+Provision for warranty 2,204 764

+Changes in prior period estimates 208 (265)

+Accrued warranty balance-end of the period 2,977 1,940

 Litigation-In August 2009, Enhanced Security Research, LLC and Security Research Holdings LLC (collectively "ESR"), a non-practicing entity, filed a complaint against us in the United States District Court for the District of Delaware alleging infringement by us and other defendants of two patents.
 The plaintiffs are claiming unspecified damages and requesting an injunction against the alleged infringement.
 In June 2010, the Court granted our motion to stay pending the outcome of reexamination proceedings in the U.S. Patent and Trademark Office ("PTO") on both asserted patents.
 The PTO rejected all of the claims of the patents in the suit and ESR appealed this result to the Board of Patent Appeals and Interferences ("BPAI").
 In August 2012, the BPAI completed its review of both reexamination proceedings, and, after the BPAI's review, all claims of the asserted ESR patents remain rejected.
 In October 2012, ESR filed an additional appeal of the BPAI decision with the United States Court of Appeal for the Federal Circuit.
 That appeal is still pending.
 We have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.
+The litigation related to ESR is no longer material to us, and we will no longer report on this case.

 In July 2010, Network Protection Sciences, LLC ("NPS"), a non-practicing entity, filed a complaint in the United States District Court for the Eastern District of Texas alleging patent infringement by us and other defendants.
 NPS is claiming unspecified damages, including treble damages for willful infringement, and requests an injunction against such alleged infringement.
 In December 2011, the United States District Court for the Eastern District of Texas ordered the case to be transferred to the Northern District of California.
 In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with Fortinet as the sole defendant.
+We have filed a motion to dismiss the case and a separate motion for summary judgment, both of which are pending.
 This case is currently scheduled for a jury trial starting in September 2013.
 We have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.